 The third key protection is to implement a process of oversight; the 'double check'.
 No matter what the process of payment or procurement is, ensure that there is always a dual-control step.
 In payments, segregate those who can raise from those who can release.
-In procurement, ensure the use of effective processes of due diligence and authorisation split between those staff responsible.
+In procurement, ensure the use of effective processes of due diligence and authorisation are split between the staff responsible.

-• Don't Forget the Inside Threat
+- Don't Forget the Insider Threat

 The insider threat of fraud is still very real for commercial, charitable and government authorities.
-Inside attacks may take place over an extended period and are often driven as much by an insider's personal problems as by malice or greed.
+Insider attacks may take place over an extended period and are often driven as much by an insider's personal problems as by malice or greed.

-The best way to manage the risk of insider threat is again to take the trouble to double [check].
-Where possible, strict due diligence checks should be performed on staff with financially sensitive roles, and warning signs for changed behaviours need to be watched out for.
-Failure to act in time (or at all) when there are known problems is not uncommon in many organisations - make sure supervision and performance reviews and any subsequent monitoring needed are working effectively.
+The best way to manage the risk of insider threat is again to take the trouble to double check.
+Where possible, strict due diligence checks should be performed on staff with financially sensitive roles, and warning signs for changed behaviours need to be looked out for.
+Failure to act in time (or at all) when there are known problems is not uncommon in many organisations - make sure supervision and performance reviews and any subsequent monitoring are performing effectively.